-There is a large selection of hammocks in today's market, though they have one of two basic types.
+The hammock market is full of choices, however what most people don't know is that there are two main types of hammocks, those with spreader bars and those without.
 A hammock with spreader bars has bars either on one or both sides of the hammock.
 Those without spreader bars have more of a slope to them and need a higher hanging space.
-To decide which one you'll want, you'll need to decide where to place the hammock and then learn how to hang a hammock.
+To decide which one you'll want, you'll need to decide where to place the hammock and then learn how to hang it!

 Hammocks with Spreader Bars: If you are hanging a hammock designed with spreader bars, the recommended height off the ground is 4-5'.
 The minimum distance that is required for hanging a hammock with spreader bars is equal to the overall length of the hammock.
 If your hammock is 13' from hanging point to hanging point, then a minimum spacing of 13' is needed.
 If you need to hang your hammock farther apart than this, you can use either rope or chain to extend your hanging points.
 We recommend extending the hanging points in equal lengths on both ends of the hammock, and extending the hanging points no farther than an additional 18" on each end for a total of an additional 3'.
 If you choose to add more than 3' of length, the tipping factor increases significantly.